Asy-Z/Mubies-v2/README.md

-a flawed final year but still got an A for it
+my final year for object oriented programming and got an A for it